fieldtrip/website/development/module/peer.md

 - peerslave.glnxa64 (Linux, 64 bit)
 - peerslave.glnx86 (Linux, 32 bit)
-- peerslave.maci64 (Mac OS X, 64 bit)
+- peerslave.maci64 (macOS, 64 bit)
-- peerslave.maci (Mac OS X, 32 bit)
+- peerslave.maci (macOS, 32 bit)

 The command-line peerslave starts the threads, waits for an incoming job, and starts the MATLAB engine to evaluate the job.
 After MATLAB is done, the results are sent back to the master.
 If the MATLAB engine is idle for 30 seconds, it is closed and the license is returned to the network license server.